mParticle/docs/src/pages/integrations/google-cloud-storage/audience/index.md

 By default, Google Cloud Storage will forward all available Device and User identities for a given user.
 However, you can individually set which of these are excluded in the Connection Settings dialog.

+## Validation

+Upon saving a new audience subscription, mParticle will attempt to upload an empty file called `mparticle-validation.txt` to the bucket and folder to verify it is configured correctly.

+If there is any error in the subscription settings, the connection won't be saved, and an error message will be displayed.

 ## Connection Settings

 | Setting Name | Data Type | Default Value | Description |